dkwapisz/Hypercomplex-NN/phase_plans_and_conclusions/phase8-14_conclusions.md

 | HyperComplex-YUV-Tessarines    |              0.814843 |
 | CNN-RGB                        |              0.793581 |

-For further analysis and hyperparameter optimization, the two best hypercomplex neural networks and the CNN-RGB neural network will be selected as the most classical approach to image classification.
+For further analysis and hyperparameter optimization, the two best hypercomplex neural networks and the both CNN-YUV and CNN-RGB neural network will be selected as the most classical approach to image classification.
 These are the HyperComplex-YUV-Bicomplex and HyperComplex-YUV-Quaternions models, which have the highest mean average accuracy and mean average F1-Score.
+The CNN-YUV outperformed HyperComplex models if there was more training data available.
 The CNN-RGB model was the worst performing model in both metrics, but it will be included in the analysis to compare the performance of the hypercomplex models with the most classical approach.